Nodragem/Blog/themes/hugo-academic/archetypes/project.md

 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = []

-# Project summary to display on homepage.
+# Project description to display on homepage.
-summary = ""
+description = ""

 # Optional image to display on homepage.
 image_preview = ""